RenoKomarek/swarc-material/arc42/chapter2.md

 We have opted to maintain our Microservices architecture.
 Microservices offer agility and flexibility, allowing us to respond quickly to evolving requirements and reducing the complexity associated with a monolithic architecture.

-Three important architectural decisions are:
+The three most important fundamental decisions are:

 | Problem                                                           | Considered Alternatives                       | Decision                                                                                                |
 |-------------------------------------------------------------------|-----------------------------------------------|---------------------------------------------------------------------------------------------------------|